MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/index.md

 ![](images/grouping-depth.png "ListView with Grouped Data")

 - **[Cells](customizing-cell-appearance.md)** &ndash; Data in a ListView is presented in cells.
 Each cell corresponds to a row of data.
-There arebuilt-in cells to choose from, or you can define your own custom cell.
+There are built-in cells to choose from, or you can define your own custom cell.
 Both built-in and custom cells can be used/defined in XAML or code.
   - **[Built-in](customizing-cell-appearance.md#Built_in_Cells)** &ndash; Built in cells, especially TextCell and ImageCell, can be great for performance, since they correspond to native controls on each platform.
    	- **[TextCell](customizing-cell-appearance.md#TextCell)** &ndash; Displays a string of text, optionally with detail text.
 Detail text is rendered as a second line in a smaller font with an accent color.
    	- **[ImageCell](customizing-cell-appearance.md#ImageCell)** &ndash; Displays an image with text.
 Appears as a TextCell with an image on the left.